Call for Papers: Symposium on Vehicle Security and Privacy

 Conflicts of Interest

 Authors and Program Committee members are required to indicate any conflict of interest and its nature.
-Advisors and those that they are advising, as well as authors and PC members with an institutional relationship are considered to share a conflict of interest.
+Advisors and those that they are advising, as well as authors and PC members with an institutional relationship, are considered to share a conflict of interest.
 Professional collaborations (irrespective of whether they resulted in publication or funding) that occurred in the past 2 years and close personal relationships equally constitute a conflict of interest.
-PC members, including chairs, that have a conflict of interest with a paper, will be entirely excluded from the evaluation of that paper.
+PC members, including chairs, who have a conflict of interest with a paper will be entirely excluded from the evaluation of that paper.

 A Special Note on “Fake Conflicts”: Declaring conflicts of interest to avoid certain (otherwise non-conflicting) PC members is not allowed and can constitute grounds for rejection.
 The PC Chairs reserve the right to request additional explanation for any declared conflict.
 If authors have concerns about the fair treatment of their submissions, they should instead contact the chairs and provide convincing arguments for any special consideration that they are requesting.